TonyStarkk/InitialDriver/README.md

 ## Installation

-1. Go on your terminal
+1. Go on your terminal & cd path/InitialDriver
 2. Run `pod install`
-3. Open InitialDriver.xcworkspace
+3. Open InitialDriver.xcworkspace and run it

 That's it :)